yonasuriv/yonasuriv/README.md

 ## Hey!
 I'm Jonathan 🤘

-I'm a Computer Science student who have a passion for Cybersecurity (Ethical Hacking), AI and Robotics.
+I'm a Full Stack Developer currently working on the Web 3.0 with a passion for Cybersecurity and Artificial Intelligence.

-The upcoming Web 3.0 with the Blockchain Technology is what I aim to make a change in the world. (a.k.a the Fourth Industrial Revolution)
+Inspired by curiosity, that is what drives me.
+I am extremely passionate about technology and its correct use to improve the society.
+Always eager to learn, grow as a professional and as a person while doing my best to contribute to the world and to my colleagues.

+I’m excited by pursuing bold ideas, with particular interest in the opportunities facing many consumer brands today; innovation, sustainability and omni-channel strategies, making our way to the upcoming

 I love ideas and being part of those who manage to carry them out.
 In my free time I like to do extreme sports and philosophize.